How to Raise Crawfish in an Aquarium

-To raise crawfish in an aquarium, one should know some basic aquatic rules.
-First and foremost, give the little guys some air.
-Just like fish, these creatures need bubbles in the tank with them at all times.
+To raise crawfish in an aquarium, you need to know some basic aquatic rules.
+First, give the little guys some air.
+Just like fish, these creatures need bubbles in the tank at all times.
 You can accomplish this with an aerator.
-Also, make sure you have a lid with tiny holes to prevent your little pets from escaping.
-Yes, they are excellent jumpers and climbers.
-If you want an interesting, low maintenance pet, this article will show you how to raise crawfish in an aquarium.
+Also, make sure you have a lid with tiny holes to prevent your little pets from escaping, since they are excellent jumpers and climbers.
+If you want an interesting, low-maintenance pet, a crawfish may be the ideal catch.

 Find a tank 5 gallons or larger and fill it up, making sure there is at least 4 inches of water depth.
 Although you can raise crawfish in an aquarium in deeper water, they don't like anything much shallower than that.